cyclemap/openmaptiles-cycle/README.md

 Please see [OpenMapTiles](https://github.com/openmaptiles/openmaptiles/) for more information on how to use this software or read below.

+You can see cyclemap specific notes here:  [README-cyclemap](README-cyclemap.md)

 ---

 ## OpenMapTiles [![Build Status](https://github.com/openmaptiles/openmaptiles/workflows/OMT_CI/badge.svg?branch=master)](https://github.com/openmaptiles/openmaptiles/actions)